NGdev2/Inception-of-things-42/p1/README.md

 After the initial configuration, a helper function called `define_node` is declared.
 Its purpose is to define and configure a virtual machine based on the provisioning script passed as an argument.
 It is either `server.sh` for the K3s server or `serverWorker.sh` for a K3s agent.

-The function accepts parameters such as the VM's hostname, IP address, and the path to the provisioning script.
+The function accepts parameters such as the VM's hostname, IP address and the path to the provisioning script.
 Additionally, if the `with_token_trigger` flag is set to `true`, the function sets up a trigger that causes the VM to wait until the file `/vagrant/token.env` is present and non-empty before running the script.
 This ensures that the agent nodes only attempt to join the cluster after the server has generated the necessary token.

 This mechanism is specifically used for provisioning the K3s agent node which needs to join an existing K3s server using the token.